j7xiao/empire-guide/docs/html/_sources/headers/pvp/tools-waves.rst.txt

 :number:`21` towers + :number:`19` boulders.
 This is the standard setup for :number:`40`-tool large flanks.
 Higher level players with the :number:`+10` tool wave limit will usually see this as :number:`21` towers and :number:`21` boulders.

 Back to magic numbers.
 What is the significance of :number:`21`?
 A level :number:`8` castle wall gives :number:`+200%` defense.
 The max castellan wall bonus (excluding hero) is :number:`+220%`.
 What about tools?
 No one uses wall tools on defense.
 No one.
-This will be explained later. :number:`200% + 220%  = 420%` bonus.
+(Yes, I'm still ignoring sovereign tools.) :number:`200% + 220%  = 420%` bonus.
 Each breaching tower grants :number:`-20%` wall bonus.
 And wouldn't you know it, :number:`21 * -20% = -420%`.

 Why :number:`19` boulders?
 It's supposed to be :number:`21`, but if you're stuck with only :number:`40`-tool large flanks, sacrifices must be made.
 Okay, so why :number:`21` boulders then?
 Glad you asked.
 A level :number:`4` ruby moat gives :number:`+85%` moat.
 The max castellan moat bonus (excluding hero) is :number:`+120%`.
 The moat tool has it's own slot in the defense, so it will always be present.
 The strongest moat tool is the inferno moat which gives :number:`+110%`. :number:`85% + 120% + 110% = 315%`.
 Each boulder grants :number:`-15%` moat bonus.
 And look at that, :number:`21 * -15% = -315%`.
 Math is magical.

 You can probably understand that a :number:`40`-tool wave can't hold both :number:`21` towers and :number:`21` boulders.
 So why do we favor :number:`21` towers over :number:`21` boulders?
 Remember that the tower tool grants :number:`-20%` wall bonus, but the moat tool only gives :number:`-15%` moat bonus.
 This means that the wall has more value then the moat per tool. :number:`21` towers and :number:`19` boulders sacrifices :number:`30%` moat, but :number:`19` towers and :number:`21` boulders sacrifices :number:`40%` wall.
 Remember axiom 1? :number:`40%` wall > :number:`30%` moat. (:

 And for those of you wondering why I didn't use all :number:`50`-tool space, and elected to leave :number:`8` slots empty, it is to save on tools.
-If you add more towers or moat`s, you won't actually be reducing any potential defense.
-You can still fill it to :number:`50` if you want though.
+If you add more towers or moat`s, you won't actually be reducing any potential defense, unless they're using sovereign tools, but they have their own set of rules.

 :blue:`Front Formations`
 ~~~~~~~~~~~~~~~~~~~~~~~~